New Data: Foreign Reference Pricing Proposal in H.R. 3 Would Slash Life-Saving R&D and Lead to Destruction of California’s Life Sciences Sector

 - Such a policy will lower industry revenue by $71.6 billion a year ($358 billion / 5 years), representing a reduction of 58% of earnings before interest and taxes (EBIT) revenue.

 - This finding is in line with the non-partisan Congressional Budget Office’s (CBO) estimate of Medicare Part D “savings” of $336 billion/ 5 years.

-- The 58% reduction in EBIT revenue could result in an 88% reduction in the number of drugs that are brought to market by small/emerging companies in California due to changed investor behavior.
+- The 58% reduction in EBIT revenue could result in a greater than 80% reduction in the number of drugs that are brought to market by small/emerging companies in California due to changed investor behavior.

 - Such a dramatic decline would be felt most in the higher risk/smaller population therapeutic areas of R&D, including new drugs for endocrine, metabolic, genetic and rare diseases, and pediatric cancers.